trapperdot00/rubiks/README.md

 #### `cli_game`
 Encapsulates the shuffling logic and game session logic for cubes.

-Allows users to play with cubes from the command line.
+Allows users to play with cubes from the command line, parsing axis-offset notation and calling turn on the stored cube with the appropriate arguments.

 ## The axis-offset movement notation
 To allow moves on arbitrarily sized cubes, a new notation must be specified: an **axis**, an **offset** from the origin, and the **direction** of the rotation.